keimiii/twinkl/docs/Ideas/VIF_01_Concepts_and_Roadmap.md

 *   **Cautious:** It knows when it's unsure.
 If the user's situation is complex or new, the VIF holds back its judgment rather than giving bad advice.
 *   **Time-Aware:** It looks for patterns, not just snapshots.
 One bad day isn't a crisis, but a three-week slide is.

-This engine powers the "Tension Surfacing" feature, flagging these drifts so the Coach (the conversational AI) can gently bring them up.
+This engine powers Twinkl's feedback system: flagging drifts so the Coach (the conversational AI) can gently surface tensions, and recognizing sustained alignment so the Coach can offer occasional evidence-based acknowledgment.

 ---